 Contact us if you would like to be on the mailing list for next years trips!

-Approximate dates for 2014 are as follows.
+The dates for 2015 are as follows.
 Please note: exact trip dates are dependent on airline and park availability.

 This trip is a great opportunity for students to gain hands-on field experience while working in a small group setting.
 South Africa’s Kruger National Park is one of the largest game reserves in Africa, offering a wide range of habitats to support its abundant wildlife.
 This provides the perfect environment for researching big cats such as lions, leopards, and cheetahs.

 Though we will be focusing on big cats, Kruger Park offers an excellent opportunity to work in close proximity to a wide variety of wildlife including elephants, rhinos, giraffes, zebras, and a myriad of other species.
 Primary tasks will involve gathering data from a research vehicle while on game drives and at observation points set up at water holes and past kill sites.

 Participants of the Cat Research Project engage in hands-on activities such as photo and video identification using facial “mug shots”, as well as comparing spot patterns, ear tears and scarring.
 Other skills include learning and utilizing animal tracking techniques and marking GPS locations of each cat sighting and kill sight.
 GPS data collected will also be used to map home ranges/movement and prey availability of each cat / pride.

 The information gathered is added to an ongoing database / photo identification catalog and census focusing on animal distribution, hunting patterns and success rates, as well as tracking tuberculoses and anthrax infections within the study area.

 Many students have received college credit for this trip.
 Talk to your professors!